ARION

 She stepped around the edge of the nest without actually walking upon it, and took a look at the items.
 With a small gasp of surprise, she recognized several metal hand tools that were likely taken from the dome.
 She had no idea what they might be used for, but if this creature had been inside that place, it may have taken things that simply appealed to its fancy; she had a sudden mental image of a giant, saber-toothed packrat with three, blood-red eyes and hoped she would never meet such a thing.

 Included upon one of the shelves was a small, hand-sized device with markings in English.
-“Here’s the marker beacon,” she announced, taking it down from its shelf.
+“Here’s the marker beacon,” she announced, taking it down from a shelf.
 A small red diode blinked every few seconds.
 She held it up and Dean nodded.

 “Put it in your pocket,” the husky said.
 “We can reuse it elsewhere.”
 Ginger pocketed the device and then continued looking over the other items along the rock walls.
 She decided that she need not take anything else, so she made her way back over to her partner.